Payment method options

 - In most cases, you can swipe your GMHBA membership card at the provider when paying the account, and your provider will bill GMHBA directly (dependent on your provider, some may not have this facility).

-- If you need to pay the full account, you can easily claim online through the secure GMHBA member self-service centre.
+- If you need to pay the full account, you can easily claim online through the secure GMHBA member area.

 - Visit a GMHBA branch with an itemised receipt and/or account.

 - Complete a GMHBA claim form and post to GMHBA along with your itemised receipt and/or account.

 - Lodge your claim at a Medicare office who will forward to GMHBA for processing.

 Which extras providers can I use?

 As long as your provider is registered with the appropriate board for their field, and practising in a private practice, you can claim for their services with GMHBA (provided that you're covered for the relevant service).

 To confirm that your provider is listed with GMHBA, contact us, or ask when booking your appointment.

 How to claim if you go to hospital